Dream Home Art Union Winning Property Features & Price Range Analysis 2026

 Dream Home Art Union prize homes are modern.
 They use new architecture.
 Many have several living areas.
 They have fancy kitchens.
 European appliances are common.
 Many have water or river views.

-The $2.8 million homes have 4–5 bedrooms.
+Lower-priced homes at $2.8 million have 4–5 bedrooms.
 They have good gardens.
 Many are near water.
 These homes are 600–850 square metres inside.
 The land is 800–1,200 square metres total.

 Green Technology & Smart Homes